|UserVoice Discovery||UserVoice Validation|

 - In addition to reading the 'data' parameter (JSON or XML) in your application, you might want to check the 'signature' parameter if you want to make sure the request is coming from UserVoice.
 To calculate the signature, use HMAC-SHA256 with your SSO key (in Admin Console Settings → Web Portal → UserVoice Authentication → Edit, copy-paste SSO KEY) as the key and 'data' as the message.

 - Check out our code examples at uservoice-service-hooks repository on GitHub.
 Our service hooks are just simple Ruby classes that define a few user-configurable fields, provide messages for our different event types and include a method for shipping the data off to your app.
-Just fork that repo, write a Service Hook and some tests, and submit a pull request!

 Common QuestionsQ: Can I push events from single forum?